Meziklassociation/meziklasi/README.md

 - Ruby (tested on 2.7)
 - Bundler (`gem install bundler`)
 - Jekyll (`gem install jekyll`)
+- Node.js

+For image generation, `libvips` is required.
+This can be installed with `apt` by executing `sudo apt install libvips libvips-dev libvips-tools` or on other platforms as described in [`libvips`'s docs](https://www.libvips.org/install.html).

 ### Development
 To start the development server, you can simple execute the following command and then go to [localhost:4000](http://localhost:4000/).